ni/NI-ELVIS-III-Python-Examples/README.md

        - **Username**: admin
        - **Password**: (Just press Enter.
 There is no password by default.)
     - Run the following commands:<br />
-       :exclamation: Time configuration must be set before running these commands
+      > Time configuration must be set before running these commands
         ```
         opkg update
         opkg upgrade